TorchSim/torch-sim/docs/dev/add_model.md

 3. Update test.yml to include proper installation and testing of the relevant model.

+4. Pull the model import up to `torch_sim.models` by adding import to `torch_sim.models.__init__.py` in try except clause.

-4. Update .github/workflows/conf.py to include model in autodoc_mock_imports = ['mace', 'fairchem']
+5. Update .github/workflows/conf.py to include model in autodoc_mock_imports = ['mace', 'fairchem']

 [optional]